ValeriaW/ValeriaW.github.io/_posts/2019-04-28-Homework5-Georeferencing.md

 title: Georeferencing Homework and Python 3 and 4
 ---

-# Homework 4
+# Homework 5

-My fourth homework post confirming the completion of the third and fourth units of the Python 2 course on CodeAcademy as well as the homework assignment on QGIS!
+My fifth homework post confirming the completion of the third and fourth units of the Python 2 course on CodeAcademy as well as the homework assignment on QGIS!
 <!-- more -->